Hello, today’s interview is with Gwendolyn Javor, author of the Absurdimals.

 I also am a fan of Michio Kaku.
 His books combine discussions of the future of science with philosophy and make for thoughtful considerations as to where science and spirituality meet.

 What suggestion do you have for people that are looking for ideas or inspiration for stories?

 Look first inside yourself.
 What have been the most impactful moments in your own life?
 How did you feel?
 How did you change as a result?

 I find it is easiest to write about things that we are personally connected to in some way, and that the writing is usually at its best in those instances.

 If you’re just stuck creatively, listen to music, read, look at art, or watch things that are related to where you want to go creatively.
 Sometimes you also need to give your brain a break and trust that the inspiration will come when it’s meant to.

 What advice do you have for authors looking to get published?

 I think it depends on what you are looking to get out of your career.
 For me, I decided that self-publishing made more sense because I retained full ownership of my material and had the control to move at a faster pace.
-Having said that, I see myself as more of an entrepreneur than a writer, so someone who is looking to make a career as a reputable author may prefer the traditional route.
-It really depends on your goals, circumstance, and the resources available to you.
+I see myself as more of an entrepreneur than a writer, so someone who is looking to make a career as a reputable author may prefer the traditional route.
+It depends on your goals, circumstance, and the resources available to you.

 What are you looking forward to?